Porsche Aircraft Engines

 To end the season, on Memorial Day weekend we’ll be at Pleasant Valley (24AZ) just outside of the quaint little town of Young.
 This will be a very special weekend with plenty

 By Jim Timm

-The following are the NTSB reports of the aviation accidents that have occurred in Arizona from late May 2017 through late June 2017.
-We can use this detailed accident information to develop safety programs and briefings that will help pilots learn from the mistakes being made by others and then take the action necessary to prevent
+The following are NTSB reports of aviation accidents that have occurred in Arizona from late March thru late April.
+The Arizona Pilots Association uses this detailed accident information to develop safety programs and briefings that will help pilots learn from the mistakes being made by others, and then hopefully they will